Havcker243/Scholar/README.md

 # Scholar

-Sure, here's an outline for the mega app idea and how it should work:

 **App Overview**
 - A multi-purpose AI-powered app to assist college students with various academic and personal tasks.
 - Five main "pathways" or sections: Study, Research, Present, Time, and Career.